-(and all other components of ρ are zero).
-This off-diagonal term in the resistivity is known as the "Hall"-resistivity, named after Edwin Hall who discovered in 1879 that there when a magnetic field is applied perpendicular to a current flow a voltage can be measured perpendicular to both current and magnetic field.
-(See Fig. 3.1).
-As a homework problem we will consider a further generalization to finite frequency conductivity, and we will see that Drude theory also gives some interesting (and frequently accurate) predictions.
+(and all other components of $\underline{\rho}$ are zero).
+This off-diagonal term in the resistivity is known as the Hall resistivity, named after Edwin Hall who discovered in 1879 that when a magnetic field is applied perpendicular to a current flow, a voltage can be measured perpendicular to both current and magnetic field.
+(See Fig. 3.1.2).
+As a homework problem you might consider a further generalization of Drude theory to finite frequency conductivity, where it gives some interesting (and frequently accurate) predictions.

-The Hall coefficient R_H is defined as
+The Hall coefficient $R_H$ is defined as